LTruijens/powershell-gac/README.md

 Commands:
 * [Get-GacAssembly](Get-GacAssembly.md) Gets the assemblies in the GAC (alias gga)
-* `Get-GacAssemblyFile` Gets the FileInfo of assemblies in the GAC
+* [Get-GacAssemblyFile](Get-GacAssemblyFile.md) Gets the FileInfo of assemblies in the GAC
-* `Get-GacAssemblyInstallReference` Gets the InstallReference of assemblies in the GAC
+* [Get-GacAssemblyInstallReference](Get-GacAssemblyInstallReference.md) Gets the InstallReference of assemblies in the GAC
-* `Add-GacAssembly` Adds the assembly to the GAC
+* [Add-GacAssembly](Add-GacAssembly.md) Adds the assembly to the GAC
-* `Remove-GacAssembly` Removes the assembly from the GAC
+* [Remove-GacAssembly](Remove-GacAssembly.md) Removes the assembly from the GAC
-* `New-GacAssemblyInstallReference` Creates a new install reference
+* [New-GacAssemblyInstallReference](New-GacAssemblyInstallReference.md) Creates a new install reference
-* `Test-AssemblyNameFullyQualified` Determines whether the assembly name is fully qualified
+* [Test-AssemblyNameFullyQualified](Test-AssemblyNameFullyQualified.md) Determines whether the assembly name is fully qualified
-* `Test-GacAssemblyInstallReferenceCanBeUsed` Determines whether the install reference can be used with Add-GacAssembly and Remove-GacAssembly
+* [Test-GacAssemblyInstallReferenceCanBeUsed](Test-GacAssemblyInstallReferenceCanBeUsed.md) Determines whether the install reference can be used with Add-GacAssembly and Remove-GacAssembly

-Better display for the GAC contents.
-Can include the file version by using the FileVersion Table View.
+* [FileVersion Table View](FileVersionTableView.md) Adds column showing the FileVersion

 ## Examples